MaskRay/maskray.me/source/_posts/2025-09-28-remarks-on-sframe.md

 The format uses 0 (an invalid SFrame RA offset from CFA value) to indicate that the return address is not saved, while FP is saved.

+## Toolchain implementation

+In the GNU toolchain, the assembler in GNU Binutils reinterprets CFI directives and generates the `.sframe` section, while GCC itself has no knowledge of SFrame.

+Some scenarios that cannot be described by `.eh_frame` in the absence of the frame pointer are equally inexpressible in SFrame.
+Additionally, SFrame has extra limitations, as certain CFI directives cannot be re-encoded into the SFrame format.
+You can take a look at `as_warn` code in binutils-gdb `gas/gen-sframe.c` to learn some cases.

+On the other hand, the assembler approach allows SFrame to work with hand-written assembly files with CFI directives.

 ## ORC and `.sframe`

 TODO